 Practice your swing at one of many golf courses.
 Wachesaw Plantation Club, the International Club of Myrtle Beach, Indigo Creek Golf Club, and TPC Myrtle Beach (designed by architect Tom Fazio) offer landscaped greens accented with pine trees, lakes, and ocean views.
 Courses have golfing schools, clubhouses, and pro shops.

 Take a guided tour, forest walks, birdwatching experience, property history, or photography tour at the Tom Yawkey Wildlife Center.
 The center focuses on the field research of alligators, birds, botany, and sea turtles.

 Discover the history of Gullah (or Creole) at the Gullah Museum.
 Language and culture were a part of Colonial African American life. the museum highlights the history and culture of the Gullah people, the English, and the West African language through textiles, art, pottery, tools, and baskets.

 Visit the 160,000-acre wildlife refuge and preserve at Hobcaw Barony.
 The 13,000-square-foot mansion was the winter home of presidential advisor Bernard M. Baruch.
 It’s open for tours.
 You can also visit the stables and grounds of Bellefield Plantation, a marsh boardwalk, and a church.
 A small nature center at the visitor center has a saltwater touch tank, alligators, and other exhibits.

 Tour Sandy Island.
 Only accessible by boat, it’s located between the Great Pee Dee River and the Waccamaw River.
 While undeveloped, some residents live there.
-On this tour, while learning about local history, you’ll go to the Sandy Island Schoolhouse, the Mt.
+On this tour, while learning about local history, you’ll visit the Sandy Island Schoolhouse, the Mt.
 Rena Cemetery, Pyatt’s General Store, and the fire department.

 Best Accommodations on Pawleys Island

 - Best Budget Hotel: The Oceanfront Litchfield Inn – The hotel has two oceanfront pools, a cabana beach bar and café, an elegant on-site restaurant, complimentary breakfast, and free Wi-Fi with views of the ocean, dunes, or pool.
 There are also lodge rooms that can accommodate four guests.

 - Best Mid-Range Hotel: Litchfield Beach & Golf Resort – Offers a resort-style ambiance within a natural setting.
 There are indoor and outdoor pools, a fitness center, and an on-site restaurant.
 Some rooms offer a full kitchen, washers and dryers, and extra seating.